MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/handle-protocols.md

 ms.subservice: pwa
 ms.date: 01/12/2022
 ---
-# Handle protocols in a Progressive Web App
+# Handle protocols in a PWA

-To create a more engaging experience, Progressive Web Apps can handle multiple protocols.
+To create a more engaging experience, a Progressive Web App (PWA) can handle multiple protocols.
 A Uniform Resource Locator (URL) is a string that allows clients to identify a resource on the Web.
 The first part of a URL is the _protocol_, such as `http` or `mailto`, which lets clients know how to retrieve the resource.

 With Protocol Handling, when a PWA is being installed, the PWA can register to handle certain allowed protocols.
 For example, an email client app can register to handle the `mailto` protocol, or a geolocation app can register to handle the `geo` protocol.